WIDI (WIDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WIDI Historical Price

-According to the latest data gathered on WIDI live price page, the current price of WIDI is 0.00233591USD.
-The circulating supply of WIDI(WIDI) is 1.00B WIDI , giving it a market capitalization of $2.34M.
+According to the latest data gathered on WIDI live price page, the current price of WIDI is 0.0020127USD.
+The circulating supply of WIDI(WIDI) is 1.00B WIDI , giving it a market capitalization of $2.01M.

 In the past month, WIDI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that WIDI could witness further price changes in the near future.